Today I visited the Ballarat Art Gallery to see Echoes.

 A concern with the personal narrative is shared by these artists, and they have in common Bartram’s candour in sharing what is otherwise secret or internal.
 The differences in approach however are striking.
 The common selfie deserves the deprecatory term cliché, itself the word the French use for a snapshot, and all look the same, being concerned with glamour, surface appearance, the good impression, while Echoes are deeply considered photographic reflections on acts, and I use that term in deference to the diverse performative or constructivist procedures undertaken by these women.

-Most affecting, and most deeply and painfully explored, is Anna Maria Antoinette D’Addario‘s Farewell Angelina (2018) which works through her attempts to resolve the recent (2015) and awful, violent death of her younger sister.
+Most affecting, and most deeply and painfully explored, is Anna Maria Antoinette D’Addario‘s Farewell Angelina (2018) which works through her attempts to resolve the recent (2015) and awful, violent death of her older sister.
 In this case text is an essential adjunct; the result is an exquisite but harrowing photobook produced during D’Addario’s MFA candidature at Sydney College of the Arts in the University of Sydney.
 While no-one should suffer such a loss, this is a series which touches on that potential aspect of the selfie that others may come to treasure; its service as a memento—in memoriam—unintentional, since their message is ‘notice me’, not ‘remember me’.
 And such was the case with the poignantly innocent, affectionate family snapshots that D’Addario reworks here.

 The words accompanying the images are themselves photographic, full of visual cues, as when she relates the moment at which she was unable to accept whose was the body in the coffin, its face smoothed by the mortician’s cosmetic; only when she noticed the familiar crooked little finger on each of the two elegant, dancer’s hands did the corpse become her sister.
 The same agonising connection is made between the snapshots and landscape imagery into which they are inlayed, or the wide-screen video projection of a dark, swelling sea that accompanies her series.